slav123/CodeIgniter-Img/README.md

 #CodeIgniter - Img

-Simple Code Igniter library to generate high quality thumbnails
+Simple CodeIgniter library to generate high quality thumbnails
 ___
 Hey everybody,

 Library is based on excellent * Smarty plugin "Thumb" * created in 2005 by Christoph Erdmann.

 My version is a little bit different, I'm using core from Thumb, and some modification which gives me more flexibility to work with it.

 ##DOCUMENTATION:
 Documentation is located at <http://www.spidersoft.com.au/projects/codeigniter-img-thumbnails-on-the-fly/>

 ##INSTALLATION:
-Just put img.php file in libraries path.
+Upload img.php file to application/libraries/, upload config/img.php to application/config folder.

 ##USING THE LIBRARY: